 But, The Devil Already Knew That

 Having had some traumatic experiences in early childhood, I’ve always understood my path was different or, nonconventional, if you will.
-I never ran out of "unworthy" and "outsider" feelings and I spent a lot of time tripping through my adolescent and young adult life.
-I've fallen into an unhealthy marriage, a devastating miscarriage, divorce, addiction, and even a suicidal sinkhole.
+I never ran out of "unworthy" and "outsider" feelings and I spent a lot of time tripping through my adolescent and (young) adult life.
 I was living in a constant state of shame, secretly hoping for someone to “save” me, and always playing the comparison game.
 Naturally, all these things combined caused nothing short of a train wreck in my mind.
-More times than I can count, I felt as though some invisible evil was holding my shoestrings with vicious laughter at my feeble attempts to gain some good ground.
+More times than I can count, I felt as though some invisible evil was holding my shoestrings with vicious laughter at my feeble attempts to gain good ground.

-During (another) one of my many moving days, I came upon my long-lost childhood journal.
+During one of my many moving days, I (fatefully) found my long-lost childhood journal.
 Let me just say, little me was something fierce.
 Ambition, passion and a humble strength only found spirit-deep, exploded from every page.
-I flipped through it all in wonder and amazement.
-Where did This girl go??
-I laughed (literally, out loud) when I realized that I had just been checked by my 10-year-old self.
+I flipped through it all in wonder.
+Where did this girl go??
+I laughed (out loud) when I realized that I had just been checked by my 10-year-old self.
 I decided right then I was going to find her again, and when I did, I would never let her go.

-It was in that sweet spot when I (finally) realized how valuable I am to God and the importance of His purpose for my life.
-Although I may not yet fully understand what that purpose is, I am acutely aware of why the devil fights so hard to keep me down.
-Life has shown me there is undeniably something formidable and fierce in this soul of mine.
+It was in that sweet spot when I (finally) realized how valuable I am to God and my important purpose on this earth.
+Although I may not fully understand this purpose yet, I am acutely aware of why the devil fights so hard to keep me down.
+Life has shown me there is something formidable and fierce in this soul of mine.
 I now know I am here to fight the good fight and help others find their own inner light.

 And, I believe wholeheartedly that YOU ARE TOO.

 For anyone fighting through that gritty sweet spot -